-Reactivity series is an arrangement of metals from highest to lowest reactivity order.
-Therefore, the term “reactivity series of metal” refers to a series of metals arranged in descending order of reactivity.
+Reactivity Series is an arrangement of metals from highest to lowest reactivity order.
+Therefore, the term “reactivity series” refers to a series of metals arranged in descending order of reactivity.
 It is also known by the name “activity series.”
-The reactivity of metals is due to their electronic structure or to the incomplete outer orbitals.
-As they tend to lose electrons, metals produce positively charged ions.
-High atomic number metals are more likely to be reactive since their electrons can be withdrawn with ease because they are separated from the positively charged nucleus.
+Let’s learn about it in detail.

 It has been observed that some metals react quickly and strongly with reactants, while others react slowly, or some do not react at all.
 This is because of the reactivity of the metal.
 Here, reactivity means the ability of a chemical substance to give the product on its own.